Meet the Team

 The Webmaster is responsible for ensuring the benefice’s site displays relevant information, helpful links, details of community news, events and services as well as complying with our GDPR Policy and good internet practice.

-Sabina, Webmaster
+Sabina Webmaster

-Sabina, Webmaster
+Sabina Webmaster

 Hi, I am Sabina and I moved to the village in 2015 and joined the All Saints Community Group.
 Over the years I have taken part in many fundraising events.

-I enjoy computer design and in 2017 was asked to become Webmaster for the 3 Benefice websites.
+I enjoy computer design and in 2017 was asked to become Webmaster for the Benefice website.
 Since then there have been many changes especially the development of virtual and recorded services, which I have also enjoyed exploring.
 I feel very passionate about providing the community with opportunities to get together and how invaluable a website’s role is.

-EH – East Huntspill WH – West Huntspill M – Mark
+Key: EH – East Huntspill WH – West Huntspill

 Look forward to seeing you.